 - What would be the effect if the author had done ___ instead of ___?

 - Locate the current grammar concept taught (part of speech, verbal), and find it in the literature.

-As I’ve used mentor sentences to strengthen students’ understanding of grammar, their interest in the literature has grown.
-Some students prefer to analyze literature and nonfiction by looking at the language.
+Overall as I’ve used mentor sentences to strengthen students’ understanding of grammar, their interest in the literature has grown.
+Additionally, some students prefer to analyze literature and nonfiction by looking at the language.

 Looking to integrate grammar into every component of an ELA class?
 Reach students and teach those higher thinking skills by connecting grammar and literature.

 *As a caveat, if I’m looking for strong sentences from a text and we are not currently reading a story, I find mentor sentences with a story that many students have read, like Little Women, which is also online for free.
 Students can read that text and find the grammar in context.